 Bacterial Structure and Diversity Over Time

 A total of 18,103,647 - quality controlled - 16S rRNA gene amplicon sequences were analyzed from 42 rearing water, 24 tank biofilm swab, and 21 pooled larvae samples from three hatchery trials.
 There was an average of 208,087 reads for each of the 87 samples, ranging between 961-1,117,380 depending on the sequencing method and sample type (Figure 1, top).
 Direct taxonomical classification resulted in the detection of 168 orders across 29 phyla in all samples.
 Overall, bacterial communities for each trial and sample type shared many of the most dominant phyla, although differences in relative abundance were seen between trials, time points, and sample types (Figure 1, bottom left).
 The most dominant phyla in the water community, average from all samples, were Proteobacteria (53% ± 6%), Bacteroidetes (26% ± 10%), Cyanobacteria (12% ± 10%), Actinobacteria (5% ± 5%), and Planctomycetes (2% ± 1%) (Figure 1, bottom right).
 The larval samples were dominated by Proteobacteria (87% ± 12%) and the swab samples by Proteobacteria (68% ±17%), Cyanobacteria (19% ± 16%), and Bacteroidetes (8% ± 4%) (Figure 1, bottom left).
-Over time, there is an enrichment for Cyanobacteria in the swabs compared to the water, but not in the oysters (p<0.001).
-There was a significant enrichment in Proteobacteria in larval and swab samples, at the expense of Bacteroidetes, as compared to water samples (p<0.001).
+Abundance of Cyanobacteria in swab samples was significantly higher than in water samples (p<0.001, Table S1).
+Larval and swab samples showed a higher proportion of Proteobacteria, at the expense of Bacteroidetes, as compared to water samples (p<0.001, Table S1).

 Overall, the bacterial community in rearing water was significantly more diverse than the community in oyster larvae and biofilm swab samples (Simpson’s Diversity Index, p<0.001, Figure 2, Table S2), reflecting an enrichment in specific community members from the more diverse rearing water community in larvae and tank surfaces (Figure 1).
-Simpson’s Diversity Index indicated significantly higher diversity in rearing water samples from Trial 3 (0.88-0.92), than from Trials 1 (0.81-0.87) and 2 (0.80-0.91) (Figure 2, p<0.001), most probably due to the greater sequencing depth and different 16S variable region in Trial 3 (Figure S1), but potentially also due to seasonal and yearly differences in bacterial composition of the source for the rearing water (Table 1).
-There was also very high variability among replicate samples from each timepoint and treatment (Figure 2, Figure S2).
-However, significant increases in bacterial diversity over time were detected in the rearing water in Trials 2 and 3 (p<0.01), and in the oyster larvae and biofilm swabs in Trial 1 (p<0.01).
+Simpson’s Diversity Index indicated significantly higher diversity in rearing water samples from Trial 3 (0.88-0.92), than from Trials 1 (0.81-0.87) and 2 (0.80-0.91) (p<0.001, Figure 2, Table S2), most probably due to the greater sequencing depth and different target 16S variable region in Trial 3 (Figure S1), but potentially also due to seasonal and yearly differences in bacterial composition of the source for the rearing water (Table 1).
+There was also high variability among replicate samples from each timepoint and treatment (Figure 2, Figure S2).
+However, significant increases in bacterial diversity over time were detected in the oyster larvae and biofilm swabs in Trial 1 (p<0.01, Table S3), and in the rearing water in Trials 2 and 3 (p<0.01, Figure 2, Tables S4, S5).
 No significant difference between control and treated samples at each time-point and sample type were detected (p=0.52).

 The bacterial community structures of the water and oyster larvae samples were significantly different (Bray-Curtis, k=2, 95% confidence) in both Trial 1 and Trial 2.
 The community structure of microbiomes in tank biofilms (swab samples) was not significantly different from either the water or oyster larvae samples, suggesting an intermediate microbiome stage (Figure 3a).
 Bacterial communities in the rearing water were significantly different between sampling timepoints (Bray-Curtis, k=2, 95% confidence) in all three Trials (Figure 3b).
+Moreover, the bacterial community in samples of inflow and outflow seawater collected on days 5, 8, and 12 was distinct from that of the water in rearing tanks (Figure S3).
 These results suggest that hatchery tanks containing oyster larvae have dynamically developing microbiomes, despite the fact that they are all receiving the same inflow seawater.
-There was no significant effect of treatment on the beta-diversity of the overall samples (Figure 3c).
+There was no significant effect of treatment on the beta-diversity in water samples from all time points (Figure 3c).